Exploring OMOP concepts with R

 concept_class_id Classification within the vocabulary (e.g. Clinical Finding, Ingredient).

-standard_concept ‘S’ for standard concepts that can be included in network studies
+standard_concept ‘S’ for standard concepts that come from internationally accepted standard vocabularies.

 concept_code Code used by the source vocabulary to identify the concept.